Skip to content

 }

-You can also redirect traffic from one port to another.
+Additionally, you can redirect traffic from one port to another.
 This is commonly used to redirect http to https.

 {